awesome-foss/awesome-sysadmin/README.md

 ## Status Pages

 * [Cachet](https://cachethq.io) - An open source status page system written in PHP.
+* [PHP Server Monitor](http://sourceforge.net/projects/phpservermon/) - Open source.
+PHP.
+Easy to set up.
+Requires SQL.
+* [Severus](http://codecanyon.net/item/severus-server-monitor/7094389) - Built on the codeigniter MVC framework, that allows you to monitor the status servers from an easy to use interface.

 ## Ticketing systems
 *Web-based ticketing system.*